pratik-2707/Hackoverflow_2021/README.md

 [Pre - requisites]

-STEP 1 ::   first install xampp and start mysql and apache in it type localhost/phpadmin in google make database named "parking" and table name "users"
+STEP 1 ::   first install xampp and start mysql and apache in it (if unable to start it , type windows + R , and then type services.msc n it and after that stop mysql in it ) type localhost/phpadmin in google make database named "parking" and table name "users"

 // pics available for help

 in table users you have to make 5 columns or you can see pics uploaded in directory